HugoBothaMD/naip-ssast/README.md

 4. We added an embedding extraction function to the finetune model class.
 5. We added our training/validation/evaluation loops as well as a loop for embedding extraction.
 It is no longer compatible with old training/evaluation functions.

-The command line usable, start-to-finish implementation for Mayo speech data is available with [run.py](https://github.com/dwiepert/naip-ssast/blob/main/src/run.py).
+The command line usable, start-to-finish implementation for NAIP speech data is available with [run.py](https://github.com/dwiepert/naip-ssast/blob/main/src/run.py).
 A notebook tutorial version is also available at [run.ipynb](https://github.com/dwiepert/naip-ssast/blob/main/src/run.ipynb).
 This implementation now has options for pre-training a ssast model, fine-tuning a ssast model, evaluating a saved model, or extracting embeddings.

 ## Known errors
 Before installing any packages or attempting to run the code, be aware of the following errors and missing functionality: